heba-razzak/AirQualitySF/README.md

     It provides an overview of each dataset's variables, including their types, the percentage of missing values, unique values, and a description of each variable.
 It serves as a reference for understanding the structure and contents of the datasets utilized in the project.

--   [Download OpenStreetMap Data](DownloadOSMData.md): Downloading OpenStreetMap (OSM) data for the Bay area, including roads, buildings, and trees.

-    It includes steps for defining the bounding box, splitting the map into smaller areas, downloading data for each grid cell, and merging the data into single shapefiles for further analysis.

 -   [Download PurpleAir Data](DownloadPurpleAirData.md): Downloading hourly PurpleAir PM2.5 data.

     Download information for all PurpleAir sensors, then filter to area and dates needed.
 Download historical hourly air quality data for filtered PurpleAir sensors for each month, then combine into one file.
 Includes bar plot showing number of active PurpleAir sensors for each month.

+-   [Download OpenStreetMap Data](DownloadOSMData.md): Downloading OpenStreetMap (OSM) data for the Bay area, including roads, buildings, and trees.

+    Creates buffer around each purpleair sensor, downloads OSM data surrounding each PurpleAir sensor, and merges the data into single shapefiles for further analysis.

 -   [Download Weather Data](DownloadWeatherData.md): Create hourly weather dataset including temperature, humidity and wind information.